cockroachdb/cockroach-cloud-sdk-go/docs/MetricExportApi.md

 ## EnablePrometheusMetricExport

-> PrometheusMetricExportInfo EnablePrometheusMetricExport(ctx, clusterId).Body(body).Execute()
+> PrometheusMetricExportInfo EnablePrometheusMetricExport(ctx, clusterId).Execute()

-Create or update the Prometheus Metric Export configuration for a cluster
+Enable Prometheus Metric Export for a cluster

+Can be used by the following roles assigned at the organization or cluster scope:
+- CLUSTER_ADMIN
+- CLUSTER_OPERATOR_WRITER

 ### Example